BBC South West: Television

-Due to the size of West Dorset, the Listenership of BBC Radio Solent has both covered by BBC South and BBC South West.
+Due to the size of West Dorset, the listenership of BBC Radio Solent is covered by both BBC South and BBC South West.

 Radio

 The region is the controlling centre for BBC Radio Devon, BBC Radio Cornwall, BBC Radio Somerset, BBC Radio Jersey and BBC Radio Guernsey.

 On weekdays, the five stations carry local programming between 5 am and 7 pm before joining together for networked programming between 7 pm and closedown at 1 am.
 Weekend evening programmes are also simulcast with stations in the BBC West region.